matthew-brett/pydagogue/git_annex_from_scratch.md

 object.
 In summary `git add myfile` causes a compressed *copy* of the file to be written into `.git/objects` with a filename from its hash.

-However, git-annex is designed to work with very large files that should not be compressed or copied.
-So when you create a git-annex object (with `git annex add mybigfile`):
+However, Git-Annex is designed to work with very large files that should not be compressed or copied.
+So when you create a Git-Annex object (with `git annex add mybigfile`):

 * The file is *moved* not copied
-* Within the working tree, Git-annex leaves behind a pointer (usually a symbolic link) to the now-moved file.
+* Within the working tree, Git-Annex leaves behind a pointer (usually a symbolic link) to the now-moved file.
 See below.
 * The moved file is not compressed
 * The contents go into `.git/annex/objects` instead of `.git/objects`.
 * There are different rules for making the hash filename, that we don't need to worry about for now.

-## Git annex pointers
+## Git-Annex pointers

-Above, we said that when we make a file into a Git-annex object, we leave a *pointer* to the now-moved file, in the working tree.
+Above, we said that when we make a file into a Git-Annex object, we leave a *pointer* to the now-moved file, in the working tree.
 The pointer is (on a Unix system) a symlink to the now-moved file in the `.git/annex` directory.

-(Some systems, such as Windows by default, can't use symbolic links; in this case Git-annex can use pointer files).
+(Some systems, such as Windows by default, can't use symbolic links; in this case Git-Annex can use pointer files).

 It is these pointers (usually symbolic links) that we check into the Git repository.

-## Git annex remotes
+## Git-Annex remotes

-Git-annex has *remotes*.
-I'll call these Git-Annex Remotes (GARs) because they function in a somewhat different way to standard Git remotes.
+Git-Annex has *remotes*.
+I'll call these Git Annex Remotes (GARs) because they function in a somewhat different way to standard Git remotes.
 GARs are pointers to particular data stores, that can store the GAOs.
-These remotes can Git-annex *special* remotes, not related to standard Git remotes, that have various types of storage backing and interfaces, such as `rclone` pointing to Google Drive and so on.
+These remotes can Git-Annex *special* remotes, not related to standard Git remotes, that have various types of storage backing and interfaces, such as `rclone` pointing to Google Drive and so on.

-Each remote used with Git-annex has a Universally Unique Identifier (UUID), so that Git-annex can record which remote has each of the potential GAOs.
+Each remote used with Git-Annex has a Universally Unique Identifier (UUID), so that Git-Annex can record which remote has each of the potential GAOs.

 As this implies, a GAR need not store all possible GAOs - it might have a subset.
-Git-annex has to keep track of this information, so it can `git annex get` any files that the user asks for, that they do not already have in their `.git/annex` GAO object store.
+Git-Annex has to keep track of this information, so it can `git annex get` any files that the user asks for, that they do not already have in their `.git/annex` GAO object store.

 Now - your ordinary Git remote — for example `origin` — also functions as a GAR - and has its own UUID.
 That is because, on your machine, after you `git annex add` (or, as you see later `git annex get`) a large file, your own local `.git` directory will have a copy of the GAO — in `.git/annex/objects`.
-So Git-annex has to know, and may advertise to your collaborators, that you also have a copy of the file, in your `.git/annex/objects` directory.
+So Git-Annex has to know, and may advertise to your collaborators, that you also have a copy of the file, in your `.git/annex/objects` directory.

 To be clear - a GAR is a different thing from a standard Git remote.
-It is specifically a place that Git annex can store or retrieve GAOs.
+It is specifically a place that Git-Annex can store or retrieve GAOs.

 But, confusingly, your local `.git` repository store is one such place, that you can store GAOs (in `.git/annex`), so it, also functions as a GAR, from which you, or other people connected to your network, can get GAOs.

-## Git annex metadata
+## Git-Annex metadata

-Git-annex makes and uses its own branch to store metadata about the location of GAOs within the known remotes.
+Git-Annex makes and uses its own branch to store metadata about the location of GAOs within the known remotes.

 ## Walkthrough

-Make a new directory for the git repository, that will soon also be git-annex-enhanced.
+Make a new directory for the git repository, that will soon also be Git-annex-enhanced.

 ```{code-cell}
 :tags: [hide-input]